Jpsy/ha-ventilation-control/README.md

 files that contain YAML snippets to add to your configuration.yaml and to your Lovelace dashboard
 * /NodeRED =
 Import this into your NodeRED add-on as a new flow.
 It contains the full HA logic.
-* /diagram =
-Some diagrams and graphics showing details of the project (also found in the PDF above, but here in better resolution)
 * /img =
-Photos of several components of the project, partially also contained in the PDF above
+Photos, screenshots, and diagrams of several components of the project.
+They are partially also contained in the PDF above, but this folder contains more pics and better resolutions.
+* /video =
+A video that shows how the LB1 can be controlled from the Home Assistant dashboard.

 As time allows I will try to publish a new project description in the Home Assistant community forum.
 But for now this is all I have for you. **Sorry for the mess.**